 Bill Callison has broad practice experience emphasizing corporate law, partnership and LLC law, tax law, and affordable housing and community development finance.

-His corporate, partnership and LLC practice is diverse, including forming and financing business entities, counseling clients on operational matters and preparing contracts and related documents, corporate and partnership mergers and acquisitions, and advising entities concerning dissolution and dissociation.
-Bill serves as an expert witness in matters involving corporate, partnership, limited partnership and limited liability company disputes, and he is a commercial arbitrator for the American Arbitration Association.
+Bill's corporate, partnership and LLC practice is diverse, including forming and financing business entities, counseling clients on operational matters and preparing contracts and related documents, corporate and partnership mergers and acquisitions, and advising entities concerning dissolution and dissociation.
+He has particular expertise in laws concerning fiduciary duties and obligations.
+Bill serves as an expert witness in matters involving corporate partnership, limited partnership, limited liability company and other disputes.
+He is a commercial arbitrator for the American Arbitration Association.

 Bill's affordable housing practice is national in scope and encompasses low-income housing tax credit syndications and creative debt financing.
 He also has extensive experience implementing historic rehabilitation tax credits and New Markets Tax Credits.

 Bill is a frequent lecturer and writer on business law topics, including partnership and LLC law.
 He has also served on numerous law school faculties.
-Recently, he was a Visiting Professor of Law at the Tilburg University School of Law (Netherlands) where he taught U.S. business organization law.
-He has also served as the Thompson Visiting Professor of Law at the University of Colorado School of Law, where he taught income taxation and partnership taxation, the Feeney Professor of Business Law at the University of Ottawa School of Law, where he taught U.S. business organization law, and as Visiting Professor of Law at the University of Kentucky College of Law, where he taught tax subjects.
-Bill serves on the expert working group of and is the American Bar Association's delegate to the United Nations Commission on International Trade Law Working Group (Micro, Small and Medium Enterprises).
+He is a Visiting Professor of Law at the Tilburg University School of Law (Netherlands) where he teaches U.S. business organization law and other topics.
+He has also served as the Thomson Visiting Professor of Law at the University of Colorado School of Law, where he taught income taxation and partnership taxation, the Feeney Professor of Business Law at the University of Ottawa School of Law, where he taught U.S. business organization law, and as Visiting Professor of Law at the University of Kentucky College of Law, where he taught tax subjects.
+Bill serves on the expert working group of and is the American Bar Association's delegate to the United Nations Commission on International Trade Law Working Group I (Micro, Small and Medium Enterprises).